 By guest blogger, Carol Cannon

 Carol Cannon, a graduate of the New York School of Feng Shui has been a Feng Shui Practitioner since 1993.
-She is also certified as a BBEC (Building Biologie™ Environmental Consultant).
-As a resident of Emmaus, PA, Carol’s passion is to help people find peace and joy in their lives.
-Visit Carol online HERE.
+She is also a certified Building-Biologie™ Environmental Consultant, a 1995 graduate from the International Institute of Bau-biologie and Ecology, Inc. A resident of Emmaus, PA, Carol’s passion is to help people find peace and joy in their lives. www.CarolCannonGroup.com